ashdkx/WebCheckers/docs/DesignDoc.md

   * Nicholas Curl

 ## Executive Summary
-Webcheckers allow users to play a game of American checkers against other users.
+WebCheckers allow users to play a game of American checkers against other users.

 ### Purpose
 The project follows the rules of American checkers.
 Players should be able to play